 One of the most interesting studies I have heard related to the effectiveness of the following three treatments:

-3) Nothing but Stretching
+Nothing but stretching

 Strangely, all had about the same full recovery period.
 The "Lower Back Plan" (PDF) discusses and illustrates preventative exercises and stretches to strengthen the torso and create balance between the hips, abdominals and lower back.
-These three muscles groups often oppose each other and must be equally flexible and strong in order to prevent injury in one or the other.
+These three muscle groups often oppose each other and must be equally flexible and strong in order to prevent injury in one or the other.

-Knees to Chest
+Knees to chest

-Hamstring Stretch #1
+Hamstring stretch #1

 Sit on the floor with your legs straight in front of you.
 Bend your right knee and place the bottom of your foot on the inside of your opposite thigh.
 With your back straight, lean forward in order to stretch the back of your legs and your lower back.
-Hold the stretch for 15 seconds, switch legs, and repeat.
+Hold the stretch for 15 seconds, switch legs and repeat.